2007 Florida Atlantic Owls football team: Middle Tennessee

-Florida Atlantic 1–0 (1–0 SBC)

 Oklahoma State

 Although the Owls were riding high on emotions after their Week 1 victory over conference foe Middle Tennessee, it could not continue into Stillwater.
 The Owls struggled to get into any type of rhythm throughout the game, scoring only two field goals in the first half and adding nothing to their score in the second.
 The offense could only garner 28 net yards on the ground and 175 yards in the air throughout the game.
 Defensively, the Owls did not repeat their performance from the previous week, either.
 The Owls surrendered 233 net yards to the Cowboys on the ground.

 Rusty Smith struggled the entire game, throwing for only 125 yards and an interception.
 Charles Pierre could only gain 7 yards on the ground through four quarters of play.
 The telling stat of the day was that punter, Keegan Peterson, accumulated 350 net yards of punting, which was 147 more yards then the Owls total offense (203 yards).

-Florida Atlantic 1–1 (1–0 SBC)

 Minnesota

 Rusty Smith had the game of his career.
 In fact, he broke the school records for passing yards and touchdowns in a single game, throwing for 463 yards and five touchdowns.
 The Owls ended the day with 580 total yards of offense en route of the program's first victory over a BCS conference school.
 Offensively, FAU dominated Minnesota all four quarters of the game, amassing 42 points on six touchdowns.
 (Touchdown drives included: 69 yards, 90 yards, 99 yards, 62 yards, 43 yards and 88 yards).

 FAU entered half time leading 35–14 after scoring 21 unanswered points in the second quarter.
 Minnesota rallied in the second half to bring the score within three points, but redshirt freshman Tavious Polo intercepted Gophers quarterback Adam Weber for the third time of the game to seal the victory for the Owls.
 The win over Minnesota gave FAU its first-ever over a Big Ten school and a BCS conference school.

 The victory gave FAU various accolades from across the sporting world.
 Quarterback Rusty Smith was named Sun Belt Conference Offensive Player of the Week and Cornerback Tavious Polo was named Sun Belt Conference Defensive Player of the Week.
 Polo was also rewarded with the prestigious Walter Camp Foundation Defensive Player of the Week.
 Smith was named a finalist (among five others) for USA Today Player of the Week.

 The victory also moved FAU up from 92nd to 82nd in the CBS Sportsline.com 120 Ranking.
 That is the highest the program has been ranked by CBS in the program's short seven-year history.